Participants are fully vested and may withdraw funds upon attainment of:

 No computer access or prefer to talk to TIAA?
 Call the dedicated phone line at TIAA (800) 842-2829.
 TIAA will answer questions and help participants to initiate a request.
 See further below for paperless transactions permitted for IRS-required and recurring minimum distributions.

 Plan Signature Required

 Once TIAA has received a participant's request, TIAA's system rules ensure that the request is conveyed to UUA Retirement Plan staff for review and authorization.
 UUA staff help to verify dates of service with the participant's last known UU employer to support Plan authorization of request.
 Plan staff provide clergy attestation when applicable, to support the IRS' unique retired clergy-tax-treatment.

 If submitting a paper form to TIAA, participants are advised to keep a copy for their own records.
 Do not submit distribution requests directly to the UUA staff.

 The SECURE Act impacted the applicable age

 Our plan participants must begin to take the IRS required minimum distribution after attaining the applicable age or retiring, whichever is Later.

-Participants call TIAA with any questions: (800) 842-2829 and provide your SSN or account number to authenticate your identity when prompted; TIAA can help you to initiate the RMD or establish recurring RMD.
+Participants call TIAA with any questions: (800) 842-2829 and be sure to authenticate your identity when prompted; TIAA can help you to initiate the RMD or establish recurring RMD.

-Note: distributions taken during a given tax year count toward the IRS' minimum distribution amount required.
+Note: distributions taken from the plan during a given tax year count toward the IRS' minimum distribution amount required for this plan.
 Contact TIAA with any questions.